jessicarush/react-notes/nextjs_app_router.md

 }
 ```

-See also: [Caching/revalidating with `fetch()`](#cachingrevalidating-with-fetch) and [Caching/revalidating with `dynamic` and `revalidate`](#cachingrevalidating-with-dynamic-and-revalidate) below.
+This just scratches the surface.
+See [Fetching, caching, and revalidating](nextjs_fetch_cache_revalidate.md) for more information.

 ## Server components cannot contain hooks

 This is because Server Components have no React state (since they're not interactive) and they rely on client-side APIs.
-As a result, it would be difficult to implement a loading state, so they have designed it so that we do this simply by adding a file to our page route folder:
+As a result, it would be difficult to implement a loading state, so they have designed it so that we do this simply by adding a file to our page route folder...

 ## loading.js